awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-supported.md

 # GameLift SDKs<a name="gamelift-supported"></a>

 This topic describes the SDKs for use with managed GameLift solutions for custom game server builds and Realtime Servers\.
-To learn more about other GameLift solutions, see [What Is Amazon GameLift?](gamelift-intro.md)\.
+To learn more about other GameLift solutions, see [What is Amazon GameLift?](gamelift-intro.md)\.

 Use GameLift software development kits \(SDKs\) to develop GameLift\-enabled multiplayer game servers, game clients and game services that need to communicate with the GameLift service\.

-For detailed information on using the GameLift SDKs with your game engine, see [Game Engines and Amazon GameLift](integration-engines.md)\.
+For detailed information on using the GameLift SDKs with your game engine, see [Game engines and Amazon GameLift](integration-engines.md)\.
 For the latest version information on GameLift SDKs and SDK compatibility, see [GameLift release notes](release-notes.md)\.

 ## For custom game servers<a name="gamelift-supported-servers"></a>

 Create and deploy 64\-bit custom game servers with the *GameLift Server SDK*\.
 This SDK enables the GameLift service to deploy and manage game server processes across your GameLift hosting resources\.
-[Download the Server SDK](https://aws.amazon.com/gamelift/getting-started/) and learn about how to [Add GameLift to your game server](gamelift-sdk-server-api.md) projects\.
+[Download the server SDK](https://aws.amazon.com/gamelift/getting-started/) and learn about how to [Add GameLift to your game server](gamelift-sdk-server-api.md) projects\.
 See [GameLift release notes](release-notes.md) for version\-specific information\.

 **SDK support**